Chart Color Schemes

 Recent residential development output has been above average within Atherton when compared nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Atherton had approximately 44 new homes approved annually over the past five financial years, totalling around 222 homes.
+AreaSearch analysis of ABS building approval numbers shows Atherton had around 44 new homes approved annually over the past five financial years, totalling an estimated 222 homes.
 As of FY-26, 27 approvals have been recorded.
-On average, each dwelling accommodated about 2.6 new residents per year between FY-21 and FY-25, reflecting strong demand that supports property values.
-The average construction cost of new homes was approximately $390,000.
+On average, each dwelling brought in approximately 2.6 new residents yearly between FY-21 and FY-25.
+New homes were constructed at an average cost of $390,000 during this period.

-This financial year has seen $51.2 million in commercial approvals, indicating high levels of local commercial activity.
-Compared to the Rest of Qld, Atherton maintains similar construction rates per person, preserving market balance with the broader area, although development activity has moderated recently.
-Recent construction comprised 89.0% detached houses and 11.0% medium and high-density housing, maintaining the area's low density nature and attracting space-seeking buyers.
+This financial year has seen $51.2 million in commercial approvals, indicating high local commercial activity.
+Compared to the rest of Queensland, Atherton maintains similar construction rates per person, preserving market balance.
+Recent construction comprised 89.0% detached houses and 11.0% medium and high-density housing, reflecting the area's low density nature and attracting space-seeking buyers.

-The location had approximately 229 people per dwelling approval, suggesting room for growth.
-According to AreaSearch's latest quarterly estimate, Atherton is expected to grow by around 927 residents by 2041.
+There are approximately 229 people per dwelling approval in the location, suggesting room for growth.
+According to AreaSearch's latest quarterly estimate, Atherton is expected to grow by 884 residents by 2041.
 With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development